cornell-ece5745/ece5745-S01-front-end/docs/index.md

 diagram illustrates the four primary tools we will be using in ECE 5745 along with a few smaller secondary tools.
 Notice that the Synopsys and Cadence ASIC tools all require various views from the standard-cell library.
-The "front-end" of the flow refers to the PyMTL simulator and Synopsys DC.

 ![](assets/fig/asic-flow.png)

+The "front-end" of the flow is highlighted in red and refers to the PyMTL simulator and Synopsys DC:

  1. We use the PyMTL framework to test, verify, and evaluate the execution time (in cycles) of our design.
 This part of the flow is